grafana/agent/docs/sources/flow/reference/components/remote.git.md

 the repository, such as `FILE_NAME.river` or `FOLDER_NAME/FILE_NAME.river`.

 If `pull_frequency` is not `"0s"`, the Git repository will be pulled for updates at the frequency specified.
+If it is set to `"0s"`, the Git repository will be pulled once on init.

 ## Blocks